kerimoyle/cellml-specification/src/reference/informative/informC08_interpretation_of_mathematics2.rst

       x = 1

-    Complex over-definition is likewise valid, but will result in undefined behaviour:
+    Complicated over-definition is likewise valid, but will result in undefined behaviour:

     .. math::